ergoplatform/ergodocs/docs/dev/scs/sigma/improved-signatures.md

 }
 ```

-Then Alice generates commitments for the unsigned transaction by sending it to the NEW /wallet/generateCommitments (additional secrets to be used along with wallet's can be provided also), and in the output she's getting both secret and public hints:
+Then Alice generates commitments for the unsigned transaction by sending it to the NEW /wallet/generateCommitments (additional secrets to be used along with wallets can also be provided), and in the output, she is getting both secret and public hints:

 ```
 {